phara23/xmarket/README.md

-##Important qualities of assets exchanged on market:
+###Important variant qualities of assets exchanged on market:

 geo sensitive or not

 physical or digital stocks vs books eg

+##Important variant qualities of the marketplace:

 commission or spread